 Team your one-sheet with a clipboard or rest it on a slate board in the center of the table to give the menu an ultra-trendy backdrop that wouldn’t look out of place in a hip restaurant.

-Huge blocks of text can be off-putting to a viewer, but typographic menu designs can look stunning with the right treatment.
+Huge blocks of text can be difficult for a reader to digest, but typographic menu designs can look fantastic when thoughtfully prepared.

 Making use of banners and ribbons is a perfect way to bring a touch of Americana-style charm to your menu designs, and looks particularly great teamed with slab and retro-style fonts.
 Take inspiration from this elegantly arranged menu template, which has a distinctly 1920s feel with Art Deco-inspired type and elegant dividers.